 When abnormal growth of cells occurs in the body it results in cancer and invades other tissues also.
 It can affect almost any part of the body.
 Cancer is also known as malignancy.
 Did you know that more than 100 types of cancer exist including breast cancer, lung cancer, skin cancer, prostate cancer, etc?
-National Cancer Awareness Day is observed across the country and was announced by the Union Health Minister Harsh Vardhan.
+National Cancer Awareness Day is observed across the country and was announced by union Health Minister Harsh Vardhan.
 According to him, it is high time we went into combative mode against this disease.

 National Cancer Awareness Day: History

 National Cancer Awareness Day was first announced by the Union Health Minister Dr. Harsh Vardhan in September 2014.
 Therefore in 2014, the day was celebrated for the first time and focuses on the early detection and cure of cancer.

 Let us tell you that, Harsh Vardhan first time launched the state-level movement on cancer control.
 On this day people are encouraged to report to government hospitals, CGHS, and municipal clinics for a free screening.
 To generate awareness information booklets are also circulated stating how to avoid getting cancer and look for signs of early symptoms.

 The government of Kerala proposed the "Suhurtham" scheme for making cancer treatment free in districts and medical college hospitals.

 Facts about Cancer

 According to "India Against Cancer" a portal that provides information on the leading cancers in India -

 - In India, one woman dies of cervical cancer every 8 minutes.